lazurdit/FluentORM/README.md

 # LazurdIT.FluentOrm

 **FluentOrm** is an easy-to-use object-relational mapping (ORM) framework that simplifies database operations with a readable and fluent interface.
-It allows developers to interact with their databases using simple, chainable methods.
+It allows developers to interact with their databases using simple, chainable methods, With **FluentORM**, you can easily manage your database operations using a fluent interface.
+From simple CRUD operations to complex queries, it streamlines the process and improves efficiency in data management.

 ## License

-This project is licensed under the MIT License, with required attribution to the original repository: [FluentORM Repository](https://github.com/lazurdit/FluentOrm).
+This project is licensed under the MIT (With Attribution) License, with required attribution to the original repository: [FluentORM Repository](https://github.com/lazurdit/FluentOrm).

 ## Features